vladgabriel792/example_csr/README.md

 # Application Description

-This is a lightweight single-page web application built using pure HTML, CSS, and JavaScript.
-It follows a client-side rendering (CSR) approach, providing a dynamic and interactive user experience.
+This is a lightweight single-page web application built using pure HTML, CSS, and JavaScript, which follows a client-side rendering (CSR) approach.

 The application incorporates Bootstrap for responsive styling and includes custom CSS styles.
 JavaScript code manipulates the DOM to handle user interactions and update the page content.